 A fiscal sponsor is a non-profit 501(c)(3) IRS tax-exempt entity that agrees to accept funds from CAAM on your behalf.
 The fiscal sponsor is responsible for redistributing the funds to the project as needed.
-It maintains a ledger for all funds accepted and provides CAAM a financial accounting when requested.
+It maintains a ledger for all funds accepted and provides CAAM with financial accounting when requested.
 Most fiscal sponsors require a fee for their services, usually a percentage of the funds accepted through the sponsor.
 You don’t need to have a fiscal sponsor in place at the time you submit your application to CAAM.
 However, if you are awarded, you may be asked to retain one.
 Be advised that some fiscal sponsors have an extensive review process for accepting new projects.

 What is broadcast (or errors & omissions) insurance and do I need it in order to apply?

 Error & Omissions or E & O insurance protects you from any legal challenges to the material in the program, including accidental trademark and copyright infringement, libel, slander, invasion of privacy, defamation, plagiarism and misappropriation of ideas.
 You do not need to have E&O insurance in place at the time you submit your application.
 E&O insurance needs to be purchased only if the program has a secured air date; however, it is the filmmaker’s legal obligation to clear all rights before applying to the CAAM Media Fund.

 Who should I contact if I need assistance filling out the application forms?

 Applicants may reach out to mediafund[at]caamedia[dot]org (email@example.com) regarding any questions or if they need assistance filling out any application forms.

 Do the application forms on CAAM’s Submittable platform auto-save?

 Yes, application form responses are automatically saved every few seconds.

 How many sections are there in the Open Call application form?